openvax/mhcflurry/docs/package_readme/readme.generated.txt

 sufficient published training data is available (see Supported alleles and peptide lengths).

 MHCflurry supports Python versions 2.7 and 3.4+.
-It uses the Keras neural network library via either the Tensorflow or Theano backends.
+It uses the keras neural network library via either the Tensorflow or Theano backends.
 GPUs may optionally be used for a generally modest speed improvement.